Sack of Basra (923): Sack of Basra

 Barely four days after Ibn al-Furat's deposition, on 11 August 923, some 1,700 Qarmatians under Abu Tahir attacked Basra during the night.
 They used ladders to climb the walls, overpowered the gate guards and jammed the gates open with sand and stones so that they would not be trapped inside.
 Thinking that this was a Bedouin raid, the local governor, Sabuk al-Muflihi, went out with his men to meet the assailants without caution, and was killed.
-After his death his family became slaves.
-The Basrans resisted bravely, but without military support they were defeated and killed in mass by the Qarmatians without mercy.
-The Qarmatians massacred unarmed abbasid soldier pillaged the city unmolested for 17 days, carrying off much booty, and many captives to be sold as slaves, including many women and children.
+After his death, his family was enslaved.
+The Basrans resisted bravely, but without military support they were defeated and killed en mass by the Qarmatians without mercy.
+The Qarmatians massacred unarmed Abbasid soldiers and pillaged the city unmolested for 17 days, carrying off much booty, and many captives to be sold as slaves, including many women and children.

 Only after they had left did Abbasid troops arrive on the scene.
-This would be a common theme in the Abbasid military response to the Qarmatian raids: the Qarmatian raiding parties were small, but highly mobile, ensuring that any Abbasid military response would come late.
+This would be a common theme in the Abbasid military response to the Qarmatian raids: the Qarmatian raiding parties were small, but highly mobile, ensuring that they would escape before the arrival of any Abbasid military response.
 At the same time, the Qarmatian base in Bahrayn was safe from Abbasid retaliation.

 Aftermath

 Rather than reacting to the Qarmatian threat, Ibn al-Furat was more concerned with securing his own position at court, exiling or torturing and killing many of his potential rivals.
 In March 924, however, the Qarmatians attacked the Hajj caravan making its way back from Mecca to Baghdad, overcame its escort, and took many of the pilgrims captive.
 The two events, which fell in the same Islamic year (311 AH), led chroniclers to label it the "year of destruction" (sanat al-damār).
 Riots broke out in the streets of Baghdad against Ibn al-Furat, who now lost any support he might have had.
 On 16 July the vizier was deposed and executed, along with his son al-Muhassin.
 The event marked the final ascendance of the military over the civilian bureaucracy, with dire consequences for the future.

-The Qarmatians continued attacking Hajj caravans over the following years, before setting out to a invasion of Iraq itself in 927, which at one point threatened Baghdad itself and ranged as far as Upper Mesopotamia.
+The Qarmatians continued attacking Hajj caravans over the following years, before setting out to an invasion of Iraq itself in 927, which at one point threatened Baghdad itself and ranged as far as Upper Mesopotamia.
 In 930, the Qarmatians would even sack and pillage Mecca, but due to internal troubles, the Qarmatian threat subsided, and peaceful relations were established between Bahrayn and the Abbasid Caliphate.